How to Reduce Carbon Footprint in Textile Industry

 How Can Better Textiles Reduce Carbon Emissions?

-2.Technical Textiles can be Made Using Fewer Resources
+2.Technical Textiles Can be Produced Using Fewer Resources

 Traditional textiles require a great deal of resources to grow, procure, and process.
 Synthetic technical textiles such as acrylic fiber can be produced in-house requiring only common chemical compounds and specialized equipment.
 Additionally, these textiles can be made to exacting specifications making them ideal for small-batch or custom orders.